-Diabetes can cause fatigue and weight loss, and it can also cause blurry vision, which is worsened by high levels of blood sugar.
+Diabetes can cause fatigue, weight loss, and even blurry vision, which gets worse if blood sugar levels are too high.
 If left untreated, diabetic retinopathy can cause visual impairment or blindness.
 In some cases, it goes unrecognized while causing damage to the retina.

 People who have Type 1 or Type 2 diabetes can develop serious complications with their eye health and vision.
 Diabetes can affect the eyes when blood sugar is too high, particularly when this level is not controlled over time.
 When blood sugar is too high, it can damage the blood vessels in the back of the eyes which may leak fluid or cause swelling.

 How Can Diabetes Affect Eye Health and Vision?

 Diabetic eye disease refers to a group of diseases that can affect people with diabetes.

 Diabetic eye disease can damage the eyes and result in poor vision or blindness, and often there are no symptoms in the early stages.
 Anyone with diabetes can develop diabetic eye disease, but the risk increases if blood sugar levels and/or blood pressure levels aren’t controlled.

 Diabetic retinopathy is the most common cause of vision loss and blindness for diabetics.
 This disease affects the blood vessels in the retina, which is the light-sensitive layer in the back of the eye.
 In the early stages of the disease, there may not be any obvious symptoms.
 However, in the later stages, the blood vessels start to bleed into the vitreous (a gel-like fluid that fills the eye).
 This bleeding may cause dark, floating spots or streaks to appear in your vision.
 The risk to develop diabetic retinopathy increases the longer you have diabetes.